inktrap/studyriffic/README.md

 # Done

 ~~~
+ x included footer information in an alert, where it is more appropriate
  x tests for _getPids and makePids methods
  x exclude pids for 1a) from 1b) (in studyriffic)
  x exclude ``$USER`` from all studies (in studyriffic)